 pneumatic tube systems

-Established in 1956, Aerocom GmbH are a leading global manufacturer and supplier of pneumatic tube systems, with branches or agencies in 80 countries worldwide.
+Established in 1956, Aerocom GmbH are global leaders in pneumatic tube system manufacturing and supplying of pneumatic tube systems, with branches or agencies in 80 countries worldwide.
 The Aerocom manufacturing base and company headquarters is located in Schwäbisch Gmünd, Germany.
 Aerocom (UK) Ltd are the sole UK supplier for Aerocom products.

-Aerocom offers a wide range of operating systems, stations and accessories made to the highest quality and standards synonymous with German manufactured engineering.
+Aerocom offers a wide range of operating Telecom pneumatic tube system , stations and accessories made to the highest quality and standards synonymous with German manufactured engineering.
+Does your pneumatic tube system performs well?
 The product range covers a wide selection of technology, and all equipment is available in optional diameters from 60 to 310mm tube size.
 The most popular tube diameters used are 110mm for transporting samples or small items, and 160mm for pharmaceuticals or larger components.

 System models are available from a simple microprocessor control panel used for basic point to point pneumatic tube systems, to the highest levels of computerised technology with the possibility of: